liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:** Tightens the linear solver tolerances and takes only a single Newton iteration.
-Only useful when used in combination with the modified Newton iteration (not the fixed-point solver).
+Calls :c:func:`ARKodeSetDeltaGammaMax()` to enforce Jacobian recomputation when the step size ratio changes by more than 100 times the unit roundoff (since nonlinear convergence is not tested).
+Only applicable when used in combination with the modified Newton iteration (not the fixed-point solver).